 Mimlu is not a historian, but her replicating the oral accounts of Baul history is of some interest, even though they differ considerably from the textual traditions we have received.
 These are too numerous, but we will refrain from enumerating them as this will distract from what I really want this summary, which is the spiritual aspects of Baul dharma that she mentions.

 Though Ms. Sen brings up the matter of sexual sadhana several times in the book, she does not seem to be particularly invested either in it or in Baulism as a religion.
 She makes a bit of fun at the expense of a Baul guru who impregnates a Swedish disciple, saying "so much for retaining semen"!
-But in fact Paban has not been initiated in the practice when he meets her and has to send the curious Westerners who approach him elsewhere.
+But in fact Paban has not been initiated in the practice when he meets her and has to send the curious Westerners who approach him for such teaching elsewhere.

 jā dekhibo nā nija nayane